Here are answers to questions about applying, transcripts and recommendations for first-year students.

 New College will consider this information within the following guidelines:

+We will begin accepting applications August 1, 2017.
 Only transfer students can apply for Spring.

 *All required materials must be received by New College Admissions in order to receive a decision.
 Please plan ahead to make sure we get all of your materials on time!